Antiblanks/he-dan.antiblanks.com/_posts/2019-03-07-week-6-photo-bashing.markdown

 **Applying a Dry Brush filter**

-I've applied an Artistic Dry Brush filter to this and tweaked the levels on the filter to achieve a believable painted effect similar to the look and feel of Phoebe Herring's work.
+I've applied an artistic dry brush filter to this and tweaked the levels on the filter to achieve a believable painted effect similar to the look and feel of Phoebe Herring's work.

 > Filters > Artistic > Dry Brush > (brush size: 2, brush detail: 8, texture: 1)